-Most machine learning algorithms have several settings that we will use to regulate the behavior of the training algorithm.
+Most machine learning algorithms have several settings that use the behavior of algorithm.
 These settings are called hyperparameters.
-The values of hyperparameters aren’t adopted by the training algorithm itself (though we will design a nested learning procedure where one learning algorithm learns the simplest hyperparameters for an additional learning algorithm).
+The values of hyperparameters adopted by algorithm itself (though design a nested learning procedure where one learning algorithm learns hyperparameters learning algorithm).

-Dividing the dataset into a hard and fast training set and a hard and fast test set is often problematic if it leads to the test set is small.
-A little test set implies statistical uncertainty around the estimated average test error, making it difficult to say that algorithm A works better than algorithm B on the given task.
-When the dataset has many thousands of examples or more, this is often not a significant issue.
-When the dataset is just too small, there are alternative procedures, which permit one to use all of the examples within the estimation of the mean test error, at the worth of increased computational cost.
-These procedures have supported the thought of repeating the training and testing computation on different randomly chosen subsets or splits of the first dataset. the foremost common of those is that the k-fold cross-validation procedure during which a partition of the dataset is made by splitting it into k non-overlapping subsets.
-The test error may then be estimated by taking the typical test error across k trials. unproved I, the i-th subset of the info is employed because of the test set, and therefore the remainder of the info is employed because of the training set.
+Dividing the dataset into training set and test set problematic if it the test set being small.
+A littletest set implies statistical uncertainty estimated average test error, making it difficult that algorithm A works better than algorithm B on the given task.
+When the dataset has thousands of examples or more, not issue.
+When the dataset small, there are alternative procedures, one to use all of the examples estimation of the mean test error, at of increased computational cost.
+These procedures have supportedof repeating the training and testing computation on different randomly chosen subsets or splits of dataset. common k-fold cross-validation procedure a partition of the dataset by splitting it into k non-overlapping subsets.
+The test error may then be estimated by taking test error across k trials.
+I, the i-th subset of test set, training set.
 One problem is that there exist no unbiased estimators of the variance of such average error estimators (Bengio and Grandvalet, 2004 ), but approximations are typically used.